-Celtics Wrap: Boston Erases 22-point Deficit To Win Game 2 Vs. Sixers
+Celtics Wrap: Boston Erases 22-Point Deficit To Win Game 2 Vs. Sixers

 For much of the frame, the two teams exchanged blows, as well as the lead.

 At one point in the final quarter, the Celtics trailed 93-88, with the Sixers seemingly regaining control of the game.
-From then, Boston went on a 15-4 run, punctuated by a Rozier-Tatum alley-oop with 3:06 left.
+Boston went on a 15-4 run from there, punctuated by a Rozier-Tatum alley-oop with 3:06 left.

 HIGHLIGHT OF THE NIGHT